jooeun/100-days-of-code/log.md

 **Progress**: Overcame mocking Axios thanks to Stackoverflow.
 In the middle of investigating some other weirdness (that doesn't break tests, but I would like to know regardless).

 **Thoughts**: Man, am I glad I didn't take the easy way out.

+### Day 30 (C19): October 18, 2018

+**Progress**: AT LAST broke through the barrier to have a first, satisfactory set of tests for main component!
+VS Code debugging has been figured out!